dlens/mortgage/README.md

 # Mortgage Savings Calculator

-* [Mortgage Savings Calculator](calculator.html): How much many can you save by paying a bit more on each payment?
-A surprising amount!
-* [Simpler view of the calculator](calculatorv2.html): This is a simpler view of the calculator.
-It is the same calculation though.
+* [Mortgage savings calculator](calculatorv2.html): A concise mortgage savings calculator.
-* [Full details](calculatorfull.html): Calculator with most details included.
+* [Calculator with full details](calculatorfull.html): Calculator with a full details section included at the end.

 # What is this all about?
 Small strategic changes can have long term consequences.
 The mortgage savings